-Maximum number of swimmers on course at a time: Number
+Maximum number of swimmers on course at a time: 75

 If more swimmers show up on the day of the swim(s), how will you adjust the safety plan to accommodate the increased number of entries?
+Add a second heat

 How will you deploy the safety staff and crafts distributed to supervise this event to ensure swift recognition, rescue, and treatment of any swimmer?
+A motorized water rescue & a motorized race official boat will enter the course from the boat launch beside the course as well as numerous non-motorized boats that will be spread out throughout the course with another boat at the turnaround point.

 How will you deploy the safety staff to maximize rapid response to a troubled swimmer?
+A minimum of 4 “safety stations” provided by rescue squad will be available at all times in the water to ensure a minimum ratio of 1 safety station per 25 swimmers

 How will you alter the event if insufficient safety personnel/craft are available on the day of the swim(s)?
+We will reduce the amount of swimmers per heat to allow for a safer ration of safety personnel to swimmers in the water at all times.

-Describe your missing swimmer plan:
+Describe your missing swimmer plan: Each swimmer will be given a race number (using sharpie marker) on each shoulder, and names/race numbers will be called and checked on the heat sheet as swimmers are lined up to go in the water at the start.
+Likewise, each swimmer finishing the race will also be recorded on paper, by name and race number.
+The total number of swimmers beginning the race and finishing the race will be recorded so that all swimmers are accounted for, and to allow the rescue personnel to identify and escort the final swimmer to the shore.